 Study at Western’s specialist facilities and state-of-the art teaching labs.
 Learn to solve complex problems by working with students in other disciplines.
 You can even complement your degree with subjects from non-Science disciplines, such as Arts, Humanities, and Social Sciences.

-Depending on your major, graduates can apply for admission to the Australian Mathematical Society and the Statistical Society of Australia, the Royal Australian Chemical Institute, the Australian Society of Microbiology, the Australian Institute of Biology, the Australian Institute of Physics, the Australian Society for Biochemistry and Molecular Biology, and the Royal Zoological Society of New South Wales.
+Depending on your major, graduates can apply for admission to the Australian Mathematical Society and the Statistical Society of Australia, the Royal Australian Chemical Institute, the Australian Society of Microbiology, the Australian Institute of Biology, the Australian Institute of Physics, the Australian Society for Biochemistry and Molecular Biology, the Royal Zoological Society of New South Wales, and Environmental Health Australia.

 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

 Interactions between people and animals are increasing due to our reliance on animals for companionship and food production.
 This major will enable you to develop a deep understanding of these issues, through studies of animal behaviour, animal health and welfare, animal nutrition, animal production, animal reproduction, and human-animal interactions.
 You will have access to diverse on-campus animal facilities including reptiles, native mammals, sheep, cattle and deer and off-campus organisations such as wildlife parks, zoos and farms.

 A variety of exciting career paths are available to graduates of this program, including international opportunities in the many fields of animal science.
 Graduates of this degree can look forward to career opportunities as an animal welfare officer, life scientist, quarantine officer, animal journalist or can progress into pursuing a research career, teaching career or working in government and related industries.